top of page

 We are interested in studying the biological mechanisms of lipid signaling pathways in the central nervous and immune systems.
 To achieve our goals, we integrate aspects of chemical biology, immunology, animal, and/or cellular models, in conjunction with advanced mass spectrometry-based metabolomics (lipidomics) and (chemo)proteomics techniques.
 Our long term goal is to identify and characterize as-of-yet uncharacterized lipid signaling pathways in vivo, annotate enzymes and/or cognate receptors that regulate their biology, and provide new insights and therapeutic paradigms for orphan and/or emerging human diseases.

-UNDERSTANDING THE MOLECULAR BASIS OF PHARC
+UNDERSTANDING THE MOLECULAR BASIS OF PHARC & LYSO-PS METABOLISM

 Polyneuropathy, hearing loss, ataxia, retinitis pigmentosa, and cataract (PHARC) is an autosomal recessive early onset neurological disorder in humans caused by deleterious mutations to the abhd12 gene that encodes a metabolic serine hydrolase (lipase) enzyme ABHD12.
 It has been recently shown that the enzyme functions as a major lysophosphatidylserine (lyso-PS) lipase in the mammalian central nervous and immune system (Figure 1), where it controls the levels of immunomodulatory lyso-PS lipids.
 While a lot is known of the immune phenotype regulated by lyso-PS lipids, their receptors and/or protein ligands remain unknown, and we are interested in finding their identities and characterizing them in lyso-PS mediated immunological processes.
 Additionally, the integral membrane enzyme ABHD16A, is an upstream phosphatidylserine (PS) lipase that makes lyso-PS in the mammalian central nervous and immune systems (Figure 1), and we are interested in understanding the role of this lipase in the context of PHARC, and hereditary spastic paraplegia that it has now been associated with.
+We are also broadly interested in mapping the metabolic pathways involved in the biosynthesis and degradation of lyso-PS in tissues other than the central nervous and immune systems.

 Selected references:

-1. Khandelwal, N. et al., Cell Chemical Biology (2021)
+3. Khandelwal, N. et al., Cell Chemical Biology (2021)

-2. Singh, S. et al., European Journal of Neuroscience (2021)
+4. Singh, S. et al., European Journal of Neuroscience (2021)

-3. Singh, S. et al., Biochemistry (2020)
+5. Singh, S. et al., Biochemistry (2020)

-4. Joshi, A. et al., Journal of Biological Chemistry (2018)
+6. Joshi, A. et al., J. Biological Chemistry (2018)

 Figure 1